FabricMC/yarn/CONTRIBUTING.md

 ## Guidelines

-To keep with the goal of consistency within the mappings and the greater Minecraft community, here are a set of guidelines to follow when naming unmapped methods.
+To keep with the goal of consistency within the mappings and the greater Minecraft community, here are a set of guidelines to follow when naming unmapped classes, fields, methods, method arguments and other aspects of the code.

 ### 1. When known, stick to official terminology.